Complementary Feature Enhanced Network with Vision Transformer for Image Dehazing: Introduction

 \section{Introduction}

-In bad weather conditions (such as haze, mist, and fog), the captured outdoor images are usually degraded by the small particles or water-droplets suspended in the atmosphere \cite{nayar2002vision}.
-Due to the atmospheric scattering, emission, and absorption, the degraded images suffer from the \emph{color} distortion and \emph{texture} blurring \cite{dong2020physics}.
-Early prior-based single image dehazing methods use handcrafted priors that are observed from the \emph{color} information, such as dark channel prior (DCP) \cite{he2011single}, color attenuation prior (CAP) \cite{zhu2015fast} and haze-line prior (HLP) \cite{berman2018single}, and the \emph{texture} information, such as change of detail prior \cite{coe2015}.
+\IEEEPARstart{I}{n} bad weather conditions (such as haze, mist, and fog), the captured outdoor images are usually degraded by the small particles or water droplets suspended in the atmosphere \cite{nayar2002vision}.
+Due to the atmospheric scattering, emission and absorption, the degraded images suffer from \emph{color} distortion and \emph{texture} blurring \cite{dong2020physics}.
+Mathematically, the Atmospheric Scattering Model (ASM) popularly used to describe the hazy images is:

+where ${I}_H$ is the hazy image, ${I}_D$ is the scene radiance (haze-free image), ${A}$ is the atmospheric light, $t$ is the transmission map, and ${p}$ is the pixel position.

+To solve the ill-posed problem of the ASM (\ref{eq.asm}), early \emph{prior-based} single image dehazing methods use handcrafted priors that are observed from the \emph{color} information, such as dark channel prior (DCP) \cite{he2011single}, color attenuation prior (CAP) \cite{zhu2015fast} and haze-line prior (HLP) \cite{berman2018single}, and the \emph{texture} information, such as change of detail prior (CoDP) \cite{coe2015} and gradient channel prior (GCP) \cite{Kaur2020}.
 However, when the priors are invalid in some instances, these methods may generate unnatural artifacts.

-It has witnessed the rapid development of deep learning in recent years, and many CNNs-based image dehazing methods have been proposed to estimate the haze effects.
+Recently, it has witnessed the flourishing and rapid development of Convolutional Neural Networks (CNNs), and many \emph{CNNs-based} image dehazing methods \cite{cai2016dehazenet,ren2016single,li2017aod} have been proposed to estimate the haze effects.
 These methods commonly outperform the prior-based method since the deep networks can implicitly learn the rich haze-relevant features and overcome the limitations of a single specific prior \cite{li2020deep}.
-However, existing CNNs-based dehazing models suffer from two essential issues stem from two aspects: the convolution layers and the dehazing framework.
-To the first aspect, on the one hand, convolution is content-independent as the same convolution kernel is shared to the entire image, ignoring the distinct nature between different image regions \cite{naseer2021intriguing}.
-On the other hand, due to the inductive biases such as locality, the convolutions are ineffective to learn long-range dependency information \cite{zheng2021rethinking, liang2021swinir}.
+However, existing CNNs-based dehazing models suffer from essential issues that stem from two aspects: the dehazing framework and the convolution layers.